okalachev/flix/docs/user.md

 Author: RoboCamp participants.<br>
 Description: 3D-printed and wooden frames, ESP32 Mini, DC-DC buck-boost converters.
 BetaFPV LiteRadio 3 to control the drones via Wi-Fi connection.<br>
 Features: altitude hold, obstacle avoidance, autonomous flight elements.<br>
-Some of the designed model files: https://drive.google.com/drive/folders/18YHWGquKeIevzrMH4-OUT-zKXMETTEUu?usp=share_link.
+Some of the designed model files: see [here](https://drive.google.com/drive/folders/18YHWGquKeIevzrMH4-OUT-zKXMETTEUu?usp=share_link).

 RoboCamp took place in July 2025, Saint Petersburg, where 9 participants designed and built their own drones using the Flix project, and then modified the firmware to complete specific flight tasks.